Online Master's in Systems Engineering

 Ideal candidates for the programs will meet the following requirements:

-- Hold a bachelor's degree in engineering, computer science, mathematics, physics, or a closely related field from an accredited institution.
+- Hold a bachelor's degree in engineering, computer science, information technology, mathematics, physics, or a related field from an accredited institution.

 - Minimum grade point average of B (3.0 on a 4.0 scale) or higher.

 - Grade of C or better in one course in college-level calculus and one course in college-level statistics.
-Applicants who do not meet this requirement in full but are otherwise qualified may be conditionally admitted and required to take an additional 3-credit hour course, EMSE 4197 — Special Topics: Quantitative Methods in Engineering Management, during the first year of graduate study.
+Applicants who do not meet this requirement in full but are otherwise qualified may be conditionally admitted and required to take an additional 3-credit hour course, EMSE 4197 — Special Topics: Quantitative Methods in Engineering, during the first semester of graduate study.

 - If you’re applying from outside the U.S., please see international student admissions information for additional requirements.